djparentx/RetroArch-Manager-with-SaveSync/README.md

 You can use any location you prefer.

 Do **not** create a separate folder for each R36S.
-A single shared SaveSync folder can be used by multiple dArkOS devices.
+A single shared SaveSync folder can be used by multiple R36S devices.

 ---